 Robert Downey Jr. (Larry Paul)

-A rising star when he joined Ally McBeal in the series’ fourth season — having already picked up his first Oscar nomination for 1992’s Chaplin, as well as appeared in various popular Brat Pack movies — Downey was written off the show after one season because of his substance abuse problems, though he was nominated for an Emmy and won a Golden Globe for his performance.
+A rising star when he joined Ally McBeal in the series’ fourth season—having already picked up his first Oscar nomination for 1992’s Chaplin, as well as appeared in various popular Brat Pack movies—Downey was written off the show after one season because of his substance abuse problems, though he was nominated for an Emmy and won a Golden Globe for his performance.
 After becoming sober, he returned to the entertainment industry and ascended once again, solidifying his comeback with his second Oscar nomination, for 2008’s Tropic Thunder.
-In recent years, he is best known for playing Tony Stark/Iron Man in various films taking place in the Marvel Cinematic Universe, beginning with 2008’s Iron Man.
-He also played Sherlock Holmes in two films directed by Guy Ritchie, and in addition to three upcoming Marvel movies, Downey is set to play Dr. Dolittle in a 2019 film about the character.
+In recent years, he is best known for playing Tony Stark/Iron Man in various films taking place in the Marvel Cinematic Universe, beginning with 2008’s Iron Man and continuing with the recent Spider-Man: Homecoming and the upcoming Avengers: Infinity War.
+He also played Sherlock Holmes in two films directed by Guy Ritchie and is set to play Dr. Dolittle in a 2019 film about the character.

 Hayden Panettiere (Maggie Harrington)

 Despite being only 12 years old when she first appeared on Ally McBeal’s fifth season as Ally's (surprise) daughter Maddie Harrington, Hayden Panettiere had already racked up an impressive resume, including 2000’s Remember the Titans and a role from 1998–2000 on Guiding Light.
-More recently, the actress is known for having starred on Heroes from 2006–2010 and currently plays country-pop singer Juliette Barnes on Nashville.
+More recently, the actress is known for starring on Heroes from 2006–2010 and playing country-pop singer Juliette Barnes on Nashville.
 She also appeared in 2004’s Raising Helen, 2006’s Bring It On: All or Nothing, and 2009’s I Love You, Beth Cooper, among other film credits.